Document Type : Original Article

 Abstract

-Background: Lung fibrosis is a chronic disease that affects the lung interstitium and is the primary side effect of bleomycin.
-Reactive oxygen species (ROS) and inflammatory cells are among the factors that contribute to the fibrotic process.
-Melatonin is reported to exhibit antioxidant and anti-inflammatory activities.
+Background: Lung fibrosis is a chronic disease that affects the lung interstitium and is the major adverse effect of bleomycin.
+Reactive oxygen species (ROS) and inflammatory cells contribute to the fibrotic process.
+Melatonin has been reported to exhibit antioxidant and anti-inflammatory activities.
 Therefore, the current research aimed to evaluate the impact of melatonin on bleomycin-induced lung fibrosis.

-Methods: In total, 30 Wistar rats were randomly assigned to five groups: saline (1 mL/kg), bleomycin (5 mg/kg, i.t.), or three groups receiving bleomycin (5 mg/kg, i.t.) and melatonin (5, 10, and 20 mg/kg/day, i.p.).
-After the treatment period, the level of hydroxyproline, transforming growth factor‑β1 (TGF‑β1), malondialdehyde (MDA), glutathione (GSH), superoxide dismutase (SOD) and the pathological changes were assessed in the lung tissues.
+Methods: In total, 24 Wistar rats were randomly assigned to four groups: control group, bleomycin-induced pulmonary fibrosis (PF) group (one dose, 5 mg/kg) intratracheally (i.t.), or two groups receiving bleomycin on day 0 (one dose, 5 mg/kg, i.t.) followed by melatonin (5 and 20 mg/kg/day) intraperitoneally (i.p.) starting from day 2.
+After the treatment period, the levels of hydroxyproline, transforming growth factor‑β1 (TGF‑β1), malondialdehyde (MDA), glutathione (GSH), and superoxide dismutase (SOD) were assessed in the lung tissues.

-Results: The results revealed that administration of bleomycin caused pulmonary fibrosis in rats as evidenced by characteristic structural changes in histopathology, elevated lipid peroxidation marker, levels of TGF-β1 and hydroxyproline and reduced GSH and SOD in bleomycin group.
-All these changes were ameliorated by melatonin (10 and 20 mg/kg/day).
+Results: Administration of bleomycin caused pulmonary fibrosis in rats, as evidenced by elevated levels of the lipid peroxidation (LPO) marker, TGF-β1, and hydroxyproline, and reduced GSH and SOD in the bleomycin group.
+All these changes were significantly ameliorated by melatonin 20 mg/kg/day.

-Conclusion: Melatonin alleviate the bleomycin-induced lung fibrosis due to its antioxidant and anti-inflammatory properties.
+Conclusion: Melatonin alleviates bleomycin-induced lung fibrosis through its antioxidant and anti-inflammatory properties.

 Keywords